dkfans/keeperfx/docs/keeperfx_readme.txt

 It is written by fans and not supported by original developer.
 Still, it requires original Dungeon Keeper to work.

-Installation:
+Installation over original DK:

 Copy all the files into your Dungeon Keeper directory.
-Then open 'KEEPERFX.CFG' with Notepad, and make the line which starts with 'INSTALL_PATH=' identical as in original 'KEEPER.CFG' file.
-Also, set proper language shortcut in the 'LANGUAGE=' line.
+If you've installed DK from CD, then you will also have to copy all the data files from CD into this directory.
+Then open 'KEEPERFX.CFG' with Notepad, and set proper language shortcut in the 'LANGUAGE=' line.
 Run "keeperfx.exe" to start the game.

+Note that automatic builds of KeeperFX do not contain all of neccessary files, you need to use a released version first.

 Command line options: